Ana Paula Belo

 Ana Paula Rodrigues Belo (née Rodrigues; born 18 October 1987) is a Brazilian former handball player.
 She played for the Brazilian national team.
 In 2013 she won the World Championship; the first time ever for Brazil and South America.

 Career

 In Brazil

 Ana Paula Rodrigues Belo began playing handball in 2001.
-In 2006 she started her profesional career at Guarulhos.
+In 2006 she started her professional career at Guarulhos.

 In Spain

 In the summer of 2007 she signed a contract with the Spanish team BM Puertodulce Roquetas.
 One season later she joined Elche Mustang.
-In the 2008-09 season she scored 246 goals, and was thus a big part of the team's first ever qualification for the EHF European League.
+In the 2008–09 season she scored 246 goals, and was thus a big part of the team's first ever qualification for the EHF European League.

 The following season she joined Elda Prestigio.
 Here she reached the final of the 2010 EHF Cup, where they lost to Danish side Randers HK.

 In Austria

 In 2011 she joined Hypo Niederösterreich, which had recently signed a cooperation agreement with the Brazilian Handball Confederation.
 Here she won the Austrian League and Cup double all three seasons she played at the club.